Pyrrhulla/Mapping_resistance_project/README.md

 A text project in shiny: https://alexandra-an.shinyapps.io/MappingResistance/

-This project consists of two parts:
+This project consists of four parts:

 **Map**